ejtaal/aa/README.md

 <pre>
 search (find): f
-switch between column and full page view: v back 1 page: left arrow, d or z forward 1 page: right arrow, g or x
+switch between column and full page view: v
+The following keys only apply for the book you're currently looking at: back 1 page: left arrow, d or z forward 1 page: right arrow, g or x
 </pre>